Coping with PTSD: Veterans and Drug Use

 Why Would a Veteran Turn to Drugs?

 Because of the symptoms of PTSD, the desire to escape, to rest, or to quiet the brain can be screamingly prevalent.
 This might make the idea of drug use appealing to even the strongest of soldiers.

 Some of the PTSD symptoms that may be present are:

 - Distancing oneself

 With this in mind, if a person who suffers from PTSD does not get professional help, he or she might self-medicate by way of drug use.
 Even with the help of medical professionals, drug use may become a problem due to the effects of, or addictions to, prescribed medications.
 Once this cycle begins, drug dependency could ensue.
 It is critical to find appropriate and dedicated help from those who know how to face both the cause and effect of the drug abuse.

-Addiction Programs in Cumming & Peachtree City: We Are Here to Help
+Addiction Programs in Cumming & Suwanee: We Are Here to Help

 Call (678) 737-4430 today to take the first step.